groupserver/gs.site.about/README.txt

 About box
 =========

-The *About* box consists of five components:
+The *About* box consists of three components:

 #.
 The box itself, a viewlet called ``gs-site-about-home``,
 #.
 The content of the box, ``gs-site-about-home-content``,
 #.
 A link from the box to the `Change page`_,
    ``gs-site-about-home-change``,
-#.
-The JavaScript for the box, in a resource called
-   ``gs-site-about-home-20130301.js``, and
-#.
-A viewlet to connect the viewlet to the script
-   ``gs-site-about-home-js``.

 The contents of the *About* box comes from the ``introduction`` property of the site-folder.